 Gyrax shrugs.
 “If your perception is flexible, it can expand to meet nearly any circumstance.
 Your body and aura will naturally follow.”

 “I see.”
-My muscles creak and pull, drawing an involuntary groan from my chapped lips.
+My muscles creak and pull, drawing a groan from my chapped lips.

-After a few more laps around the expansive foyer, my legs start to loosen.
-Awesome—for a minute there, I thought I was going to turn into Abe Simpson, complete with a limp and quavery voice.
-I’m still sore, but not the kind that makes you think twice about moving.
+After a few laps around the foyer, my legs start to loosen.
+Awesome—for a minute there, I was afraid I was going to turn into Abe Simpson, complete with a limp and quavery voice.
+I’m still sore, but not the kind of sore where I think twice about moving.

 “Nice.”
 I circle my arms and crack my neck.
 “Much better—I can run and fight at least.”

 “Good.”
 Gyrax eyes Nyanti and Erany, who are still chatting.
-“In the next few hours, you’ll have to do both.”
+“You will have to do both soon enough.”

 “But not if Nyanti summons the Elemental, right?”